aucklandarmycadets/Pronto/README.md

 	MONGOURI=mongodb://localhost/pronto
 	```

-7. Start the bot with `$ node pronto.js` in the repository's folder
+7. Start the bot with `$ npm run start` in the repository's folder

 8. Done!
 The bot should now be online, however now you run into the problem of hosting...
 	> Read [this](https://www.writebots.com/discord-bot-hosting/) document for more on hosting :)